awsdocs/aws-codedeploy-user-guide/doc_source/deployment-configurations.md

 ## Deployment Configurations on an EC2/On\-Premises Compute Platform<a name="deployment-configuration-server"></a>

-When you deploy to an EC2/On\-Premises compute platform, the deployment configuration specifies through the use of a minimum healthy hosts value, the number or percentage of instances that must remain available at any time during a deployment\.
+When you deploy to an EC2/On\-Premises compute platform, the deployment configuration specifies, through the use of a minimum healthy hosts value, the number or percentage of instances that must remain available at any time during a deployment\.

 You can use one of the three predefined deployment configurations provided by AWS or create a custom deployment configuration\.
 If you don't specify a deployment configuration, AWS CodeDeploy uses the CodeDeployDefault\.OneAtATime deployment configuration\.